binaryguru101/MedicinalDatabase/README.md

     - `Target → Disease` via `[:ASSOCIATED_WITH_DISEASE]`
     - `Target → Pathway` via `[:INVOLVED_IN_PATHWAY]`
     - `Drug → Biomarker` via `[:HAS_BIOMARKER]`
-  - Enabled complex query patterns such as identifying all drugs that target a particular disease, or tracing relationships between biomarkers and pathways.

 - **Knowledge Graph Construction**
   - Imported all normalized CSV data into Neo4j, creating a fully connected medicinal knowledge graph.
   - Verified data consistency and ensured that all relationships matched the intended schema.

 - **LLM-Powered Cypher Query Generator**
   - Integrated OpenAI’s LLM to automatically translate natural language questions into Cypher queries.
-  - Designed prompt structures with clear context and examples to guide the LLM toward accurate query generation.
+  - Uses MATCH statements for precise Cypher queries, and falls back to CONTAINS-based matching when exact matches are not found.
   - Implemented fallback mechanisms and error-handling routines to recover from invalid or incomplete query outputs.

 - **Query Execution and Output Processing**
   - Automated the execution of generated Cypher queries directly in Neo4j.
   - Processed query results to strip unnecessary fields, retaining only the relevant, structured data.
-  - Exported the final results into an Excel spreadsheet for easy sharing and also printed them in a clean tabular format in the terminal.
+  - Exported the final results into an Excel spreadsheet and also printed them in a  tabular format in the terminal.

 - **Agno Framework Integration**
   - Developed an optional “playground mode” leveraging the Agno framework for a conversational interface to the knowledge graph.
   - Incorporated built-in memory in Agno to maintain context across multiple user queries.
-  - Provided a simple toggle (via uncommenting specific lines in code) to switch between the direct execution pipeline and the interactive Agno-based approach.
+  - Uncommenting specific lines in code to switch between the direct execution pipeline and the interactive Agno-based approach.